 |---|---|---|

 The La Linea comparison is striking.
-An apartment 800 metres across the border in Spain costs 75-85% less than the equivalent in Gibraltar.
-This price gap is the single biggest driver of cross-border living - roughly 15,000 workers commute from Spain daily.
+An apartment 800 metres across the border costs 75 to 85% less than the equivalent in Gibraltar.
+That price gap is the main driver of cross-border living, with thousands of workers commuting from the Campo de Gibraltar into Gibraltar each day.

 Ongoing Costs: Where Gibraltar Wins